Why Salad in a Jar Will Change Your Eating Habits and Save You Money (and a little bit about me)

 My name is Paula Rhodes, and I have a solution.

-Salad in a Jar (vacuum-packed, prepared lettuce) can save you money and calories.
+Salad in a Jar (vacuum-packed, chopped lettuce) can save you money and calories.
 It works so well for me that I started this blog in 2009 to share this money-saving technique, along with other ways to make healthy eating more convenient, tasty and economical.
 Hopefully, this will create leftovers in your monetary budget AND your calorie budget to spend on the occasional treat.
 I’ve got a few recipes for those, too.

 There’s a lot more than lettuce going on around here…